kosamad/SomScience/README.md

 The website was viewed on Chrome, Internet Explorer, Microsoft Edge, Firefox and to check the view was consistent between browsers.

 The website was also viewed on a desktop, mobile (pixel5 and iphone8) and a Levona tablet.

-The website was reviewed by friends and family to ensure no bugs were present and to comment on the user experience.
-In each testing environment, users were asked to pay particular attention to the links and the overall look of the items on the page.
-They fed back that it would be more user friendly to link the “inside” page to the home page more (as all the link words went to the top of the inside page).
-I.e. link the lab experience section with the lab part on the inside page and highlight the café and quiet space.
-I therefore rearranged the images/names and links to fulfil this user experience.

-They fed back that all links worked and was responsive on different devices.

 | Feature | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | :---: | :---: | :---: | :---: | :---: |